rstudio/shiny-testing-gha-example/README.md

 For developers who will have users run their applications locally, use the `Multi platform snapshots`.
 However, I do not believe it is worth the effort to maintain all `shinytest` platform images.
 The process is currently slow and tedious but may be of benefit to your application.
 Instead, use `Single platform snapshot`.

+## Use this repo as a template

+To kick-start your shiny application testing on GitHub, click the green `Use this template` button to create a fresh GitHub repository with the full shiny application template and `Single platform snapshot` GitHub Action workflow file enabled by default.
+(Do **not** select `Include all branches` when using this template.)

+See instructions on how to [`Create a repository from a template`](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template).

 ----------------------------